 Saturday, 1 August 2020

-Turon River - The Devil's Climb
+The Devil's Climb & Turon River

-From: Turon Gates
+Starting Point Turon Gates

-Points of Interest: Turon River
+Highlights Turon River

 Turon National Park is a tiny speck of park, located just west of the Greater Blue Mountains area.
-It may surprise you to find that, beyond the rugged cliffs of the Blue Mountains isn't the beginning of Australia's endless red desert but, rather, vast expanses of farmland, wombat-filled bush and the odd pristine river thrown in for good measure - Turon River being the one in question in this instance.
+It may surprise you to find that beyond the rugged cliffs of the Blue Mountains isn't the beginning of Australia's endless red desert but, rather, vast expanses of farmland, wombat-filled bush and the odd pristine river thrown in for good measure – the Turon River being the one in question in this instance.

 With international and state borders currently closed, we're limited to exploring our home state of New South Wales, which is not all bad given it's larger than the state of Texas.
-There's plenty to explore and this is often best done with a car full of camping gear, even in the depths of an Australian winter.
-This particular hike is described on the website of the Turon Gates campsite where we were staying for the weekend and is aptly named 'the Devils Climb'.
+There's plenty to explore, and this is often best done with a car full of camping gear, even in the depths of an Australian winter.
+This particular hike is described on the website of the Turon Gates campsite, where we were staying for the weekend, and is aptly named 'the Devil's Climb'.
 As you might expect, there's a steep ascent in there.

-The hike is basically a loop out from the campsite, climbing up then along a ridge, before dropping into the next valley and following the Turon River back.
+The hike is basically a loop out from the campsite, climbing up and then along a ridge before dropping into the next valley and following the Turon River back.
 The climb is actually the first thing you do after leaving the campsite.
 The path ascends a steep, rocky incline that rewards your effort with sweeping views over the surrounding landscape.

 The bottom of the Devils Climb at the end of the campsite